kubeedge/community/nodeconformance/instructions.md

 ## Uploading

-Prepare a PR to [https://github.com/kubeedge/community](https://github.com/kubeedge/community) to upload the report files to the directory `conformance`.
+Prepare a PR to [https://github.com/kubeedge/community](https://github.com/kubeedge/community) to upload the report files to the directory `nodeconformance`.
 In the descriptions below, `X.Y` refers to the KubeEdge major and minor version, and `$dir` is a short subdirectory name to hold the results for your product.

-Description: `Conformance results for vX.Y/$dir`
+Description: `Node Conformance results for vX.Y/$dir`

 ### Contents of the PR

 For simplicity you can submit the tarball or extract the relevant information from the tarball to compose your submission.

-If submitting test results for multiple versions, submit a PR for each product, ie. one PR for vX.Y results and a second PR for vX.Z
+If submitting test results for multiple versions, submit a PR for each product, i.e. one PR for vX.Y results and a second PR for vX.Z

 ```
 vX.Y/$dir/README.md: A script or human-readable description of how to reproduce your results.
-vX.Y/$dir/e2e.log: Test log output (from the container kubeedge/conformance).
+vX.Y/$dir/e2e.log: Test log output (from the container kubeedge/nodeconformance).
-vX.Y/$dir/junit_conformance.xml: Machine-readable test log (from the container kubeedge/conformance).
+vX.Y/$dir/junit_conformance.xml: Machine-readable test log (from the container kubeedge/nodeconformance).
 vX.Y/$dir/PRODUCT.yaml: See below.
 ```